martin-brennan/writing.martin-brennan.com/_drafts/2017-12-31-2018-goals-and-sub-goals.md

 Last year I focused more on longer short stories / novelettes.
 This year, I think it's time to continue writing and get the ball rolling on another book.
 I've had this idea in my head for a while, as well as another that I wouldn't feel comfortable tackling until I've written more and developed my craft a little better.

 For my first idea, I wrote about the downfall of a once great motorcycle club in California, full of losers and outcasts at the bottom of the totem pole.
 For my second novel I am going to write in the horror genre for the first time.
 The general outline is that it has been several years since the start of a zombie apocalypse.
 A colony of survivors lives on an island in the middle of a great river in the United States.
 To rebuild society in earnest, they need to start up large scale agriculture again.
 With most of the previous crops long dead, their only hope is to travel to Colorado's Fort Collins Seed Vault to get the resources they need to start anew.

-This trip must be conducted toward the end of winter, when the dead are still frozen but whether conditions are more favourable.
+This trip must be conducted toward the end of winter, when the dead are still frozen but whether conditions are more favorable.
 Whether humanity can survive _The Thaw_ and thrive once again relies on the efforts of the band of hardened survivalists from the old world in the face of the endless dead and human foes.
 I see the book as a cross between _The Stand_ and _The Walking Dead_, a cross country trip full of peril and sacrifice.

 Anyway, that's the major project I will be working on this year!